DevExpress-Examples/winforms-spreadsheet-load-an-ms-access-database-file-into-the-document/Readme.md

 ## Implementation Details

 To extend this list, implement a custom `AccessDBDocumentImporter` class.
-To add this functionality into an existing project, execute the `SpreadsheetControl.ExtendOpenFileCommand` method:
+To add this functionality to an existing project, execute the `SpreadsheetControl.ExtendOpenFileCommand` method:

 ```cs
 spreadsheetControl1.ExtendOpenFileCommand();